intel/dps-for-iot/README.md

 ---
 ## Build
-To build the DPS libraries, examples, bidings, and documentation run 'scons'.
+To build the DPS libraries, examples, bindings, and documentation run 'scons'.

 `$ scons [variant=debug|release] [transport=udp|tcp]`

 The default build configuration is `variant=release transport=udp`.
-> A limitation on the current implementation is that the transport must be configured at compile time.
+> *A limitation of the current implementation is that the transport must be configured at compile time.*

-The scons script pulls down source code from two external projects: tincrypt, and safestringlib.into the `./ext` directory.
+The scons script pulls down source code from two external projects (tinycrypt and safestringlib) into the `./ext` directory.
 If necessary these projects can be populated manually:

 `git clone https://github.com/01org/tinycrypt.git ext/tinycrypt`
 `git clone https://github.com/01org/safestringlib.git ext/safestring`

->Note: the ext projects are populated the first time DPS is built.
+> Note: the ext projects are populated the first time DPS is built.
 To update these projects you need to manually delete them and rerun scons.

 ## Examples